Schuture/SegAE/README.md

 ### 3. Quick Start

-The Quality Sentinel dataset and the trained model are shared in ([Google Drive](https://drive.google.com/drive/folders/1bMDSVSDB3Qv-6IhMaFloVdXZ52QP2V9X?usp=sharing)).
+The SegAE dataset and the trained model are shared in ([Google Drive](https://drive.google.com/drive/folders/1bMDSVSDB3Qv-6IhMaFloVdXZ52QP2V9X?usp=sharing)).
 After downloading the zipped dataset, unzip it to this directory directly.

 #### 3.1 Train the model